troynsofor-svg/Final-Course-Project-AI-Agent-Creation/README.md

 Known Limitations
 LLM Dependence:
-Accuracy depends on the underlying LLM; hallucinations may occur with ambiguous instructions.
+Accuracy relies on a underlying LLM; hallucinations might happen with misleading directions.

-No OCR Pipeline (unless added):
+No OCR Pipeline (unless included):
-Screenshots must be pre‑converted to text.
+Screenshots need to be pre‑transformed into text.

 Limited Cross‑Assignment Memory:
-The system does not track assignments across multiple runs unless explicitly implemented.
+This system cannot track homework over multiple runs unless it's clearly implemented.

 Inconsistent Formatting:
-Extremely chaotic or contradictory instructions may require manual review.
+Intensely disorganized or contradictory directions might need a manual review.

 Latency:
-Multi‑agent coordination increases response time compared to a single‑agent system.
+Multi‑agent collaboration maximizes answer time compared to a single‑agent model.

 I uploaded the agent.ipynb file to GitHub, but when I did that, I got an error.
 The error said, Invalid Notebook There was an error rendering your Notebook: the 'state' key is missing from 'metadata.widgets'.
 So I placed the link inside the README.